odota/core/README.md

 Overview
 ----

-We provide free, open source replay parsing for the Dota 2 Community.
-This includes item timelines, gold/LH graphs, ward positions, and position heatmaps.
+* This project aims to provide free, open source, highly detailed match and player statistics for the Dota 2 community.
+* Data comes from the WebAPI provided by Valve and fully automated parsing of match replays (.dem files).

-See [here](http://yasp.co/matches/1912366402) for an example of our match analysis.
+* See [here](http://yasp.co/matches/1912366402) for an example of our match analysis (this match may not have the latest features as we're constantly adding new things).

-Tech
+Tech Stack
 ----
-* Web/Services: Node.js
+* Web/Microservices: Node.js
 * Storage: PostgreSQL/Redis/Cassandra
 * Parser: Java (powered by [clarity](https://github.com/skadistats/clarity))